acepilots

 For that period, I have some fascinating material from my Dad (when he was a young aviation enthusiast) - the Hall of Fame of the Air cartoon feature, as well as some aircraft photos he took.

-And there is a lot more: a section on Military Medals; YouTube videos of airshows, warbirds, historical aviation, and air races; and a section of WWII ships, including many pictures from a contemporary Naval Recognition Guide.
-There is even some of my family history, a blog of my efforts to learn ancient Greek, and a Dictionary of Shakespeare (now one of the more heavily-trafficked pages).
+There is a lot more: a section on Military Medals; World War 2 Pictures, and a section of WWII ships, including many pictures from a contemporary Naval Recognition Guide.
+And a Facebook page.